Gay Friendly Sauna and Turkish Baths in Istanbul

 Website Cagaloglu Hamam

-Cagaloglu Hamam ("hamam" means Turkish bath) was built about 300 years ago on an area of 2834 sq.mt It is considered the last sample of its category and the architectural design is astonishing.
+Cagaloglu Hamam was built about 300 years ago on an area of 2834 sq.mt It is considered the last sample of its category and the architectural design is astonishing.
 It is open everyday.

 Website Cemberlitas Hamam

-It is located in Sultanahmet, near the Grand Bazaar (there is Cemberlitas tram station right across the entrance).
-This hamam built in 1584 was very popular among the Ottoman Sultans.
+It is located in Sultanahmet, near the Grand Bazaar.
+The hammam which was built in 1584 is said to be very popular among the Ottoman Sultans at those times.
 It is considered to be one of the most important examples of 16th century Ottoman architecture.

 Click here for a full list of historical Turkish baths